FilipusDev/iacarus/README.md

 Run `make setup`.

-If you jump directly to here, you'll need to create the [Accounts](#🌐-accounts) required.
+If you jumped directly to here, you'll need to create the [Accounts](#🌐-accounts) required.
 Also, back to [Configuration](#📝-configuration) section to fill all needed secrets.

 After you perform all needed installations and configuration, you might see